-On the UI side, i.e., in the DCC application itself, a modal window is implemented, expecting the user to enter the credentials - username and password as illustrated in Figure 5.
+The authentication flow supported by the DTP is implemented within the COGITO Unity Library (as described in D7.5).
+On the UI side, i.e., in a running DCC application, a modal window is implemented, expecting the user to enter their credentials - username and password as illustrated in Figure 5.